dainiusjocas/blog/content/post/silencing-p53/index.md

 ![thinkfan GUI](thinkfan-gui.png)

+Note the two lines that starts with `Fan`.
+It means that two thinkpad fans are detected and controled.

 Note that with thinkfan it is up to you to write the settings into the file.

 ### CPU Power GUI